knottwill/sesame-finetune/blog.md

 - computes the first codebook loss
 - implements amortization by training the decoder on a random 1/16 subset of audio tokens
 - computes the decoder loss
-- returns the total loss
+- returns the total loss as a weighted sum of the backbone-only and decoder+backbone losses

 ```python
 def forward(self, tokens: torch.Tensor, tokens_mask: torch.Tensor):